vaugharj1717/SpringBootDemo/demo/src/readme.txt

      implements the DAO interface
         ex) MeetingDAOImpl implements the MeetingDAO interface, which implements the DAO interface
     3) Every Entity should extend the DataObject interface
-    4) Public functions (non-helper functions) should be declared in interface so they can be used/tested
+    4) Public functions (non-helper functions) for each of these types of classes should be declared in their corresponding interface so they can be used/tested

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 JSON
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The current strategy for parsing JSON requests and creating JSON responses is not final.
+The strategy I used to parse/create JSON probably isn't the only way.
 If we find a better way, we can switch to that.
 Currently I am doing the following...

 To PARSE Json from an HTTP request...